Children in the Holocaust: Medical experimentation

-Transit camps were temporary stops on the way to concentration camps during the Holocaust.
-Many children were brought with their families to transit camps, unsure of what awaited them.
-Some hoped for starting a new life and making friends in the camps, while many others were scared.
-Children brought to the transit camps came from many different backgrounds.

-In the transit camps, children were surrounded by bare bodies.
-Their beds were merely metal frames.
-There was a lack of food along with a fear of trains coming for deportation.
-No school supplies were provided.
-Children began to see their relatives in a different light because each family member dealt with various hardships in the transit camps.

-Children had few resources at the transit camps to foster growth.
-A group of Hungarian Zionists made a rescue committee to negotiate and prevent deportations.
-Older girls took care of young children.
-Physicians, nurses, and musicians organized lectures, concerts, and activities for children.
-Voluntary interns and philanthropic organizations supplied food, clothing, and organized secretive teaching rooms to help the children continue their education.
-Childcare workers taught children about the ideas of Zionism and the spirit of democracy; they additionally encouraged an affectionate atmosphere.
-These groups also helped ease the hunger issues in the camps.

-A notorious case of the Nazis holding a child in a transit camp is the case of Anne Frank and her sister in Bergen-Belsen.
-Other notable cases include the children held in the Majdanek concentration camp, some of whom were orphaned because their parents were killed in anti-partisan operations.

-Auschwitz and Josef Mengele

 Josef Mengele was a physician who worked at Auschwitz, a concentration camp.
 His research subjects were better fed and housed than other prisoners and temporarily safe from the gas chambers.
 He established a kindergarten for children who were the subjects of experiments, along with all Romani children under the age of six.
 The facility provided better food and living conditions than other areas of the camp and even included a playground.
 When visiting his child subjects, he introduced himself as "Uncle Mengele" and offered them sweets.
 However, he was also personally responsible for the deaths of an unknown number of victims.
 Author Robert Jay Lifton describes Mengele as sadistic, lacking empathy, and extremely anti-Semitic, claiming that he believed that the Jews should be eliminated entirely as an inferior and dangerous race.
 Mengele's son Rolf said that his father showed no remorse for his wartime activities.
 A lack of regulations on his experiments allowed Mengele to perform his experiments freely.

 A former Auschwitz prisoner doctor said: